manuel-redify/timeoff-management-application/prd/leave_approval_workflow.md

 - Who is requesting
 - Who must approve
 - In which project context
 - In which order (if any)

 ---

-Approval logic must be **data-driven**, not hard-coded.

-An **Approval Rule** defines:
-- Who is requesting
-- Who must approve
-- In which context
-- In which order (if any)

----